 As the 50th anniversary of Earth Day on April 22, 2020 draws near, the challenges are enormous: biodiversity loss, polluted air and water, plastic pollution, ecosystem degradation and climate change.

-Join Sandy Hinden as he shares what he learned in 50 years as a local and global educator and activist in his programs Universal Children’s Gardens, the UN’s For Every Child a Tree program, the Concert for the Earth at the United Nations, working for NYC Parks Department, creating the Commonwealth for Earth & Humanity, the proposal for an annual Sacred Earth Conference, and the Earth Solutions Project.
+Join Sandy Hinden as he shares what he learned in 50 years as a local and global educator and activist in his programs Universal Children’s Gardens, the UN’s For Every Child a Tree program, the Concert for the Earth at the United Nations, working for NYC Parks Department, creating the Commonwealth for Earth & Humanity, the proposal for an annual Sacred Earth Conference, the Earth Solutions Project, Systems Thinking for a Sustainable Planet, and his newly created website www.SacredEarthCenter.org for people who love nature and Earth.

 The Middle East has known conflict for 6000 years.
 We will view this short video and discuss the difference between anti-Semitism and anti-Zionism.
 We will then discuss the rise of the Boycott, Divestment & Sanctions (BDS) movement against Israel and the increase in anti-Semitism and hate crimes worldwide.